-Theaters and Nightclubs
+Theatres and Nightclubs

-Dim lighting, plush carpeting, upholstered seats, and plenty of people coming and going make movie theaters and nightclubs another bed bug hot spot most of us tend to overlook.
+Dim lighting, plush carpeting, upholstered seats, and plenty of people coming and going make movie theatres and nightclubs another bed bug hot spot most of us tend to overlook.
 Once again the steady flow of human traffic provides ample opportunity for bed bugs to jump hosts.
 When to settle in for a movie or a show those stray bed bugs may decide to hitch a ride on your overcoat, pant leg, or purse.

 Without ever knowing it you may bring a few hungry bed bugs into your home or office, and once there they will set up shop and begin to lay the groundwork for invasion.

 Your public library is an important part of your community.
 It provides free and easy access to information, education, and opportunity.
 Unfortunately, it also provides free and easy access to parasites like bed bugs.
 Once again the steady flow of human traffic almost guarantees some degree of bed bug activity, and books and magazines make for handy hiding places for these hungry insects.